Amazon earnings skyrocket on cloud computing, advertising

 For instance, the company is working to ship food from Whole Foods Market stores across the United States, in an ambitious attempt to bring groceries into the age of online retail.

-Amazon's spending typically climbs in the July through September quarter, pressuring profits as the company prepares for Christmas and the winter holidays, its peak sales period for the year.
+Amazon's spending typically climbs in the summer quarter, pressuring profits as the company prepares for Christmas and the winter holidays, its peak sales period each year.

 Yet the company said it expects an operating profit between US$1.4 billion and US$2.4 billion, up from US$347 million a year earlier.
 Analysts were expecting US$843 million, according to Thomson Reuters I/B/E/S.

-The company reported a second-quarter profit of US$2.5 billion, its largest ever.
+The company also reported a second-quarter profit of US$2.5 billion, its largest ever.

 This year, Amazon said the July event saw Prime members purchase more than 100 million products.
 The company said it now expects third-quarter sales of between US$54 billion and US$57.5 billion, up from US$43.7 billion a year earlier.